mongodb/docs/source/includes/list-table-azure-serverless-create-endpoint-in-az.rst

         - Use the |azure| CLI to retrieve this value:

           i.
-Use the output from the ``azure network private-endpoint create`` command to create the
-             private endpoint includes the ID of the network interface in the ``networkInterfaces.id`` field:
+Use the output from the ``azure network private-endpoint create`` command, which returns the ID of the network interface in the ``networkInterfaces.id`` field:

              .. literalinclude:: /includes/api/responses/az-network-private-endpoint-create.json